A person putting numbers into a calculator to work out super contribution caps

 • Contributions you claim a tax deduction on (known as personal deductible contributions).

-For more information on these types of contributions, see our member factsheets.
+For more information on these types of contributions, see the Before tax contributions factsheet.

 Carry-forward rule

-You can also carry-forward any unused concessional contributions cap amounts, for up to five consecutive years.
+You can also carry-forward any unused before tax contributions cap amounts, for up to 5 consecutive years.
 To do this, your total super balances must be less than $500,000.
 For more information on the carry-forward rule and examples of how you would use it to contribute more to your super, go to ato.gov.au

 These contributions can include: